Oahu vs. Kauai - Which should you choose?

 A Comparison of Oahu and Kauai: What to Do, Where to Eat, Where to Stay

 Ready to explore the magic of Hawaii?
-Many people dream of exploring the islands' diverse terrain that includes:
+Many people dream of exploring the island's diverse terrain, which includes:

-Besides Hawaii's beauty, their world-class resorts, rich culture, and unique selection of restaurants, bars, and shops make this tropical paradise worthwhile for any visitor.
+Besides Hawaii's beauty, world-class resorts, rich culture, and unique restaurants, bars, and shops make this tropical paradise worthwhile for any visitor.

 Find the right island for your vacation goals, whether you want to enjoy a piece of paradise, experience an adventure, or spend some time with family and friends.
 Most visitors only have time to visit one or several islands.
 This guide discovers the differences between Oahu and Kauai based on their activities, beaches, accommodations, restaurants, and nightlife.